 Source: AHA 2024 Heart Disease and Stroke Statistics; Mehta et al., JAMA 2022.

 Real questions patients ask about heart health.
-Answers reviewed by Josh Emdur, DO, board-certified internal medicine physician.
+Answers reviewed by a board-certified internal medicine physician.

 This information is for educational purposes only and does not constitute medical advice.
 Consult a qualified healthcare provider for diagnosis and treatment.

 Board-certified internal medicine.
-Licensed in all 50 states. altru.care
+Clinical review via altru.care

 Last reviewed: April 2025